jrobinson123/Krazy-Run/README.md

   }
   }
 ```
-The destructible classes makes an array of the oval class.
+The oval class is an ellipse of changing position and size.
 ```processing
 class oval{
   int x,y;